Paker30/adidas-test/packages/adidas-consumer/README.md

-# adidas-listener
+# adidas-consumer

-This module has the listener used at the test, depending on the role, the module works in different ways.
+This module has the consumer used at the test, depending on the role, the module works in different ways.
 It is a [mqtt]() listener.

 ## Start